MODFLOW-USGS/modflow6-examples/DEVELOPER.md

 ## Extract Notebooks and Tables from Scripts

 The example scripts are converted into jupyter notebooks, and latex tables are created from the scripts using jupytext.
-To convert all of the scripts, run the following command in the scrips directory:
+To convert all of the scripts, run the following command in the scripts directory:

 ```commandline
 python process-scripts.py